-When I am traveling abroad, I like to visit big cities.
-I like to observe their culture, technology, modern and/or historical places, taste local cuisine and enjoy noisy night life.
+When I am travelling abroad, I like to visit big cities.
+I like to observe their culture, technology, modern and/or historical places, taste local cuisine and enjoy the noisy nightlife.
 Therefore, whenever I can, I am always looking for a possibility to have a one-day trip outside of the big city.

 I love such trips.
-I’m always excited about them, because I never know what really to expect and what will happen.
+I’m always excited about them because I never know what really to expect and what will happen.
 Such places are rarely described in popular guidebooks and there are no tourist crowds.
-In colncusion – I love them and recommend to anyone who wants to see something more than the usual paths trodden by tourists.
+In conclusion – I love them and recommend them to anyone who wants to see something more than the usual paths trodden by tourists.
 The trip: “Budapest one-day outside city” is a perfect occasion for me to see Hungary from a different perspective.

-Budapest one-day outside city.
+Budapest one day outside the city.
 What to choose, where to go?

 There are several offers on the market and it is not easy to make a choice.
 You can decide, among others, for: